lantelyes/uploadr/README.md

 * File list sorting based different properties on name/date etc
 * File list pagination with configurable number of items per page
 * Do more polish and cleanup of the UI
-* More robust error handling for both the frontend and backend
+* More robust error handling for both the client and backend